kodexa-labs/aws-eks-cdk/README.md

 All CDK changes will be made through a CloudFormation template.

 At the end of the deploy, the command will output an AWS CLI command that will register the cluster with your local kubectl.
+Make sure to run the command that starts with "aws eks update-kubeconfig..." before using Helm to deploy Kodexa.

 ```bash
 Outputs: